-Fostering entails keeping the kittens until they are adopted – which can be up to 6 months or longer – and bringing cats and kittens to adoption events when they are ready.
-If you cannot do this, please do not offer to foster.
+Fostering entails keeping the kittens until they are adopted – which can be weeks, months or longer – it also entails bringing cats and kittens to adoption events when they are ready.
 If you can fulfill these responsibilities, though, we’d love to help you foster.
 We will pay for medical costs and food, and we will also find the kittens adoptive homes when they are ready.
 We have so many cats in need of temporary homes that will love them until they find their furever family!
-If you are willing and able to help in this important way, please fill our our Foster Survey below.
-Further questions/communication can be sent to firstname.lastname@example.org
+If you are willing and able to help in this important way, please fill out our Foster Survey below.
+Further questions/communication can be sent to email@example.com

 COMMUNITY CATS RESCUE & CARE